 This is because the oil improves blood circulation, thereby relieving muscle spasms, sprains, aches, and cramps.
 You can simply rub some diluted lemongrass oil on your body or make your own lemongrass oil foot bath.

 Lemongrass essential oil was also found to relieve other muscle issues like plantar fasciitis and lymphedema.
-As of now, some preliminary studies have shown this.
-And though we need more studies to confirm it, this is an encouraging step.
+We only have some reputable sources confirming it, though.
+Studies are yet to be done.

-Some research says that lemongrass essential oil can help deal with hypothyroidism.
+Some sources say that lemongrass essential oil can help deal with hypothyroidism.
 Simply rubbing two to four drops of the oil on the thyroid area might help.

 Lemongrass facilitates the absorption of nutrients in your body, thereby strengthening the immune system.
 This eventually protects your system from disease and keeps it functioning well for a long time.